woodenclock/tp/docs/UserGuide.md

 ### 7. Exporting Entries: `export`
 Do you need to share the entries you've collected with someone else?
 No worries, we have your back!
-We provide a convenient functionality for you to export your data as a [Comma Separated Values (CSV)](#glossary-) file.
-CSV files can be recognized and imported into universally-used tools such as Microsoft Excel, allowing you to share your data and insights with others.
+We provide a convenient way for you to export your data as a [Comma Separated Values (CSV)](#glossary-) file.
+CSV files can be imported into universally-used tools like Microsoft Excel, allowing you to share your data and insights effortlessly.

 Format: `export {<FILENAME>}`

 > ✏ Note
 > * `<FILENAME>` here is optional.
-> * However, if you choose to include it, note that it should end with the file extension `.csv` so that it can be recognized as a CSV.
+> * However, if you choose to include it, note that it should end with the file extension `.csv` so that it can be recognized as a CSV file.
 > * If unspecified, your data will be written to the default file `WildWatch.csv`.

 We also guide you through the process of selecting the columns that you want to include in your CSV, if you only want to share some parts of the data.
+This would come in really handy!👍

 ![image](https://github.com/lctxct/tp/assets/70379887/bf1d866f-3003-4deb-818a-e1023fb9813c)